rikdev/grub-multiboot/README.md

 ### Installation ISO images

 In order to install [ISO images](https://en.wikipedia.org/wiki/ISO_image) just copy them to the `/boot/iso` directory on the USB flash drive.
+You can make nested directories in the `/boot/iso` directory.

 ### Installation Windows images